rust-lang/rust-wiki-backup/IRC-notifications-channel.md

 ---|---|---|
-gh-rust | notifications for rust-lang repos, including rust, cargo, rfcs | acrichto gh-rustaceans | notifications from the rustaceans repos | nrc redditbot | posts on r/rust & stackoverflow "rust" tagged questions | mcpherrin rust-buildbot | buildbot | acrichto
+gh-rust | notifications for rust-lang repos, including rust, cargo, rfcs | acrichto gh-rustaceans | notifications from the rustaceans repos | nrc redditbot | posts on r/rust | mcpherrin overflowbot | stackoverflow rust tagged questions | mcpherrin rust-buildbot | buildbot | acrichto

 If you have any general questions about the channel, ping nrc.